BMehelal/Activism-Website/README.md

 ## Single page static website that advocates and educates users of resources on the significance of youth development in New York City.

-As part of CodePath's WEB 101 course-long project with the theme of social impact for good, I developed a single webpage that highlights the importance and issues in fostering the next generation of leaders in New York City.
-From learning and implmenting my skills in HTML, CSS, and Javascript, I was able to implement key functionalities that gives my webpage some depth.
-Some notable key features include:
+As part of CodePath's WEB 101 course-long project with the topic of social impact  for good, I created a single webpage outlining the importance and challenges of developing the next generation of leaders in New York City.
+Learning and using my HTML, CSS, and Javascript abilities allowed me to incorporate crucial functions that add depth to my webpage.
+Some significant essential aspects are:

-* Toggable Dark-Mode
+* __Toggable Dark-Mode__
-* Form validation
+* __Form validation__
-* User-scroll Animation
+* __User-scroll Animation__
-* Popup-style Animated Modal
+* __Popup-style Animated Modal__

 Video of webpage: